HoltechHard/project_scc_performance/README.md

-# Project SCC time performance
+# Project SCC time use performance

 ### Task 01
 Benchmark of regression models to predict real time using of computational resources in SCC Polytech

 * Projects:
-  - app_scc_performance: AI-system for time prediction in python + django + html + jquery
+  - app_scc_performance: AI-system for SCC time prediction in python + django + sklean + html + jquery
   - task01_scc: MLOps for regression using time elapsed (in seconds)
   - task01_scc_v2: MLOps for regression using logarithm10 scale for times of limit, elapsed and wait (in seconds)